-FIFA recently conducted the first set of site visits to potential 2026 FIFA World Cup host venues ahead of an expected host announcement in early 2022.
+FIFA recently finished conducting its site visits to potential 2026 FIFA World Cup host venues ahead of an expected host announcement in early 2022.
 To get a better sense of which U.S. markets may ultimately be selected among the 17 candidates, we gathered the GESM troops to get a consensus.

 I surveyed the office and had everyone put, in order, the 17 candidates from most likely to least likely to be chosen as host.
 Each person had the flexibility to come to their own conclusion based on how they view each market and things like location, market size, history of hosting events, and city infrastructure.

 DISCUSSING WORLD CUP HOSTING OPTIONS

 Any surprises from our results?
 In my opinion, there are three stone cold locks: New York, Los Angeles, and Dallas.
 After that, it’s arguably a toss up.
 In political campaign terms, I think there are four questions surrounding key battleground areas that will likely decide how FIFA will trim its list to the final 11 host cities.
 They are:

 Who is left standing in the Mid-Atlantic and Northeast?